 When does the ride start?

-Unlike the cinema, Hornchurch Cycle Club does not provide twenty minutes of trailers and adverts, so the ride starts at the time indicated.
-Arrive fifteen minutes early to enjoy a pre-ride chat and be ready for the briefing by the Ride Leaders.
+Hornchurch Cycle Club have a few “official” rides.
+Weekend rides in the morning and done evening rides in the week during the lighter months.
+Unlike the cinema, we do not provide twenty minutes of trailers and adverts, so the ride starts at the time stated.
+Arrive fifteen minutes early to enjoy a pre-ride chat and be ready for the briefing by the Ride Leader.

 If you arrive dead-on time, you risk not knowing which group you tag onto – be warned it could be the one that breaks you!

 If you’re late then it’s your responsibility.
-The Ride Leaders do not offer a pick-up service nor post out if the ride route changes due to prevailing conditions, so make your way to the advertised starting point.
+The Ride Leaders may decide to alter the advertised route due to prevailing conditions, so always ensure you arrive in good time.

 What Route do you ride?

-Routes are selected each week and we have a large catalogue of routes around the area to choose from.
+Routes are selected each week and we have a large catalogue of routes around the area to choose from – plus a few further afield.
 Rides with a published route will be communicated in advance via email and social media.
 Not all rides will have a pre-published route and some routes may change, due to conditions for example, at the discretion of the ride leader.

 The best part of a club ride is the company you’re with.
 If you’re not familiar with club riding, here’s a few pointers…..

 A Ride Leader does not mean they always lead the ride and they may not be any stronger than yourself.
-Share the work and offer to take your time at the front.
-While giving you an opportunity to stretch yourself.
+Share the work and try to take a turn at the front, giving you an opportunity to stretch yourself and let others refresh – so they can take a turn next time and do the same for you.

 A HCC group should ride a maximum of two abreast at any time, with a few exceptions: